React Rendering Lists Tutorial: Complete Guide to Map Method and Keys

 }

-Then let’s call it in the map’s callback function, pass the props by spreading the todo object instead of passing each attribute separately.
+Then let’s call it in the map’s callback function and pass the props by spreading the todo object instead of passing each attribute separately.

 function App(){